pdelong42/Random-Perl-Hacks/bitly-exercise/Transcript.md

     [pdelong@localhost bitly-exercise]$

 I limited it to three in each case, because it falls-off pretty quickly.
-So we seem to have one client making over GET and HEAD requests for "/", about once or twice a second (each).
+So we seem to have one client making GET and HEAD requests for "/", about once or twice a second (each).
 We're responding to it with a permanent redirect (for GET) and a method-not-allowed (for HEAD), which probably comes as no surprise to us.

 That second-level domain name also looks a little odd.
 Who would register a new second-level domain for each IP address they own?